ptcrealitylab/vuforia-spatial-robotic-addon/interfaces/MIR100/README.md

 * Get the robot status (current position/rotation and if it is moving or not)
 * Send a move command to the robot in order to send it to a final position and rotation
 * Steer the robot in realtime [optional]

-This tutorial is based on the interface built for an [MIR100](https://www.mobile-industrial-robots.com/en/solutions/robots/mir100/) Automated Guided Vehicle.
-But can be adapted to any other robot.
-The MIR example makes use of a Rest API and WebSockets in order to communicate with the AGV.
-You will need to adapt the code to be able to communicate with your specific hardware.

 You will also need the object target or image target to identify the robot with the mobile device [Later explained]